palewire/savepagenow/README.md

 ### Command-line usage

-The Python library is also installed a command-line interface.
+The Python library is also installed as a command-line interface.
 You can run it from your terminal like so:

 ```bash
 $ savepagenow http://www.example.com/